 This is not an insanely fully loaded Mac and Cheese.
 I know you’ll see some with many types of cheeses and made really rich with cream.
 Topped with bacon, with lobster and crab.

 This is not one of those versions.
-But if you want a buttery, cheesy, creamy Mac and Cheese with perfectly cooked macaroni, plenty of sauce and a crunchy buttery top, this is a Mac and Cheese for you. ❤
+But if you want a buttery, cheesy, creamy Macaroni and Cheese with perfectly cooked macaroni, plenty of sauce and a crunchy buttery top, this is a Mac and Cheese for you. ❤

-There are only a couple of things that I specifically do that may be a bit different to other Macaroni and Cheese recipes.
+There are a couple of things in this recipe that are a bit different to other Macaroni and Cheese recipes.
 Firstly, being of Asian background, I have a huge hang up about soggy, overcooked rice.
 And this snobbery extends to pasta.

 So what I do is toss the cooked macaroni in butter so it’s coated lightly, just enough to help stop it from absorbing more liquid as it bakes, resulting in bloated overcooked pasta.
 I also cool the macaroni down before mixing with the sauce for this same reason (hot pasta absorbs liquid far more easily).